mh1723/REE-Project/README.md

 <li> Renamed call at 00434B73 to malloc</li>
 <li> ebp+160 contains the number of bytes to allocate and ebp+114 is the pointer to the allocated space </li>
 <li> arg0 is the pointer to the encrypted.txt file</li>
 <li> started going thru the call at 00434AB3.
-It does refer to fgets - but it also does some comparisions.
-I think it's looking for
+It does refer to fgets - but it also does some comparisions. (got back to this on 11/05 - it is fgets)  I'm tired.
-the password in the file by looking if it starts with %$2 and ends with 7.
-I'm tired.
 Going to sleep.</li>
 </ol>
 <h2> 11/03/2016</h2>
 <ol>